maneetgoyal/table-ui/README.md

 - **User Details**: View detailed user information in a modal by clicking on a table row
 - **Add User**: Form to create new users with validation
 - **Routing**: Client-side navigation between views
-- **Dark/Light Mode**: Automatic theme detection based on system preferences
+- **Dark/Light Mode**: Theme support with CSS variables and media queries

 ## Tech Stack